 Impact on Budget Travel

 American travelers abroad who stay in five-star hotels and deal with human cashiers at point of sale usually find the chip-and-PIN impact minimal.
 Problems occur at automated points of sale -- places budget travelers are more likely to frequent.

 For example, mass transportation is usually the most efficient way to travel between airports and the center of a city.
 If you'll be buying train or local mass transit tickets from an automated machine, it is possible your card will be rejected.
 Even some human clerks will simply refuse the card, thinking it will not work.

 But that is not always true.

-- Avoid automated points of sale: Easier said than done, because most budget travelers depend upon ATMs and automated vendors that take credit cards.
+Easier said than done because most budget travelers depend upon ATMs and automated vendors that take credit cards.
 Try to make purchases for train passes and other such transactions online or at least in advance if possible.

-- Request a PIN number for your credit card: This does NOT create a true chip and pin card, but it could speed the process of getting your card approved at point of sale in a country where a PIN is commonly used.
-Once you have the PIN, simply request that the card be processed manually.
+This does NOT create a true chip-and-PIN card, but it could speed the process of getting your card approved at a point of sale in a country where a PIN is commonly used.
+Once you have the PIN, simply request that the card is processed manually.
 Some will protest, but technically, it is something they can and should do for you--especially if they want to be paid.

-- Know how prevalent chip and PIN has become at your destination: The United Kingdom has done the most with chip and PIN technology.
+The United Kingdom has done the most with chip-and-PIN technology.
 It is in widespread use.
-Canada is making the transition, but chip and PIN cards are far less pervasive there than in the U.K. Other countries such as Italy, China and India are also moving in the chip and PIN direction.
+Canada is making the transition, but chip-and-PIN cards are far less pervasive there than in the U.K. Other countries such as Italy, China and India are also moving in the chip-and-PIN direction.
 Consult updated information for your destination.